 Modification of the file definition block will be done when an illegal parameter is correctable.
 For example, if an incorrect cycle number is encountered on a CATALOG function, the actual cycle number is returned in the FDB.
-If code is not successful, error codes may be returned in the FDB.
+If a function is not successful, error codes may be returned in the FDB.

-A job dayfile message is issued to the job dayfile unless the RT or RC parameter is specified in the function call that specifies the FDB.
+An error message is issued to the job dayfile unless the RT or RC parameter is specified in the function call.
+Fatal errors (errors with a return code of 70_8 or greater) are written to the job dayfile.